Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 It is.

-Mark Stein is with the Chicago Sun Times.
+Mark Stein is with the Chicago Sun-Times.

-He has strong opinions on lots of issues, and um I I don't believe we've ever met or ever uh talked, Mark, but I'd like to uh say uh welcome into the Rush Limbaugh show.
+And I don't believe we've ever met or ever talked, Mark, but I'd like to say welcome into the Rush Limbaugh Show.

 I'm Paul W. Smith.